 What to do with this activity?

 As a parent you want to keep your child safe both physically and mentally.
 Nowadays it is important to recognise the risks as well as the positives of your child's online life.
 If your child uses computers or a mobile phone you need to try to have open chats with them about it.
 These are the important points.
 Encourage them to:

-3) Always behave on the internet in a way that makes you proud - no bullying, be kind and use careful language.
+2) Always behave on the internet in a way that makes themselves proud - no bullying, kind and careful language.
+Think twice before posting.

-5) Don't photograph or video other people without their permission - it's rude and unkind.
+5) Don't photograph or video other people without their permission - they wouldn't like it themselves.

-6) Don't believe everything you read online - only information from trusted sources.
-Advertisements are rarely truthful.
+6) Don't believe everything you read online - check who is writing the information.